 When my son was very young and there were no quiet hours in the day, I used to get up at 2am and write for a couple of hours, then go back to sleep until he woke.
 Happily, I don’t have to do that any more.

 3. Where do you get your ideas from?

 Authors are so often asked this question, and many struggle to answer it, but my answer is very simple.
 My ideas come from silence.
 As far as possible, I live – literally – a quiet life.
 During the day, I never have the radio or TV on in the house.
 I walk a lot, in quiet places.
 With nothing disturbing your thoughts, ideas have space to grow.

 But ideas are funny things, and good ones might appear at any time.
 They seem to favour mundane, mindless tasks.
 I’ve had some of my best ideas whilst peeling potatoes, or doing the washing up.

 4. What kind of books do you like to read?

-I read a lot, as wide a variety of books as possible.
-My first love is crime fiction – I’m a big fan of Michael Connelly, Jonathan Kellerman and several more of that ilk.
-I like my crime more cerebral than bloody – I started on Agatha Christie and still re-read her from time to time.
+As long as it’s well-written, I’ll read just about anything, and I read a lot, as wide a variety of books as possible.
+These days I find myself drawn to fantasy and science fiction – Neil Gaiman, Sarah Pinborough, David Mitchell, Hugh Howie.
+I’ve always been a fan of crime fiction, but I like my crime more clever and cerebral than bloody – I started on Agatha Christie and still re-read her from time to time.
 I’m drawn to Victorian Gothic, especially mysteries and ghost stories – JS le Fanu, Wilkie Collins, MR James – but at the same time I try to keep up with the current fiction best-seller lists.
-For non-fiction, I enjoy biographies of eminent people, and I read travel memoirs to satisfy the armchair traveller in me.
+For non-fiction, I enjoy biographies of eminent people, and I read books on politics and economics to try and understand the state we’re in.
+When I can’t go travelling, I read travel memoirs to satisfy the wanderlust in me.